synfonaut/Open-Directory/PROTOCOL.md

 ### Forking

-Forking needs more thinking behind it—currently there's two ways to fork:
+Forking needs more thinking behind it—currently, there are two ways to fork:

 * Soft fork — changing meta parameters, theme, title, about, main category, intro, and base tipchain address
-* Hard fork — bulk replaying transactions so you own 100% of tipchain
+* Hard fork — bulk replaying transactions, so you own 100% of tipchain

     # soft fork uploads a new frontend, adds a redirect, but underlying data stays the same